 Deriving the GCF rate from actual repo trades, as compared to Libor, which is set by bank estimates of how much it would cost to borrow from one another, “will be a good selling point” for NYSE, Ditmire said.

-CME Group Inc. (CME), the world’s largest futures exchange owner, still has the most-popular interest-rate future in the Eurodollar, even as trading volume in the first quarter fell 19.2 percent from a year earlier, according to statistics compiled by the Futures Industry Association, an industry trade and lobbying group.
+CME Group Inc. (CME:US), the world’s largest futures exchange owner, still has the most-popular interest-rate future in the Eurodollar, even as trading volume in the first quarter fell 19.2 percent from a year earlier, according to statistics compiled by the Futures Industry Association, an industry trade and lobbying group.
 The contract tracks interest-rate movements over three months and settles against the BBA rate.